trentlarson/P2P-Docs/README.md

 See the User Stories below to see what features are finished and what are planned.

+BTW, there are projects where this approach will not work well.
+Don't try it if you need real-time sharing; most updates won't happen for hours (or days?) after you make your changes.
+(This may change as our P2P technologies improve...
+I hope the need for this program goes away because these features get incorporated into mainstream P2P clients.)

 You can download packages for Windows, Mac, and Linux: http://api.appcelerator.net/p/pages/app_page?token=04txtaw6